mautrix/docs/gomuks/faq.md

 extra careful not to allow untrusted requests to the backend.

 [secret config option]: https://github.com/gomuks/gomuks/blob/v0.2603.0/pkg/gomuks/config.go#L70

-## Can I connect to a remote gomuks backend?
-Yes, the recommended way to do it is to run the backend behind a reverse proxy as mentioned above.
-It is possible to connect directly without a reverse proxy, but LANs are dangerous, so using TLS is recommended, which requires a reverse proxy.

-If you really don't want to use TLS, you'll have to set `insecure_cookies` in the config to allow connecting from an insecure context.
-By default, the auth cookie will only work on localhost and https sites.

 ## Can I use gomuks with multiple accounts?
 gomuks currently only supports one account at a time, but you can run multiple